hku-systems/SOTER/README.md

 ### Experiment 1: End-to-end performance (45 mins)

-This experiment runs SOTER and three secure inference baselines (i.e., AegisDNN, eNNclave, and MLCapsule) on six neural networks.
+This experiment runs SOTER and three baseline systems (i.e., AegisDNN, eNNclave, and MLCapsule) on six neural networks.
 The output reports each system's inference latency normalized to insecure GPU inference.